 Take a day to explore Plitvice Lakes National Park

-Zadar and Zagreb are the two best cities to visit Croatia’s most famous national park from, Plitvice Lakes.
-I don’t recommend missing this park either as the colour of the water is truly a site to be seen and it’s one of the best Zadar day trips.
+Zadar is one of the best cities to visit Croatia’s most famous national park from, Plitvice Lakes, it’s easily the best attraction to visit around Zadar.
+I don’t recommend missing this park either as the colour of the water is truly a sight to be seen and it’s one of the best Zadar day trips.

 The park itself is made up of 16 terraced lakes that are connected by waterfalls.
 You’re free to hike through the park to pretty viewpoints overlooking the lakes and across the platforms that wind across the lakes and through the forested areas.